nf-core/dualrnaseq/docs/usage.md

 * Count the total number of reads before and after trimming
 * Scatterplots comparing all replicates (separate for both host and pathogen reads)
 * Plots of the % of mapped/quantified reads
-* Plots of RNA-class statistics (as many types can be identified, the parameter below `--RNA_classes_to_replace_host` can help to summarise these)

-For more information about how to change the various RNA-class statistics, click [here](https://github.com/BarquistLab/nf-core-dualrnaseq/blob/master/docs/parameters.md#9-rna-mapping-statistics).
+* Plots of RNA-class statistics (for more information click [here](https://github.com/BarquistLab/nf-core-dualrnaseq/blob/master/docs/parameters.md#9-rna-mapping-statistics).

 ## 7. Example usage

-There are various combinations of how to run this workflow as discussed above in the [Read mapping and quantification section](#52-salmon---quantification-in-alignment-based-mode)
+As discussed above in the [Read mapping and quantification section](#52-salmon---quantification-in-alignment-based-mode) above, there are different ways to run the pipeline:

 ### Example 1